 Proudly Serving all of Sonoma County

 When you sustain a personal injury, in Santa Rosa, or Sonoma County, you may not know how to proceed.
 You may need to stay in the hospital for a few days or even weeks, missing time at work.
-Insurance company adjusters may call you and offer a fast settlement for much less than you deserve.
+Insurance company adjusters may call you and offer a quick settlement for much less than you deserve.
 When you call the Santa Rosa Personal Injury Lawyers, you only need to think about your healing.
 We take care of the rest, including communicating with medical bill collectors, insurance companies, and the defendant’s attorney.
 You can just focus on recovering while we do what we do best: fighting for compensation for your damages.